Smile249/Smile249/README.md

 ### Hi there 👋

 Quick about me:
-- 🎓 Student in graphic and web design
+- 🎓 Student in graphic design, web design & game design
 - 👨‍💻 Learning to code by myself
 - 🛰️ Amateur radio enthusiast
 - 🎮 Avid rhythm game enjoyer